 And another US company called Theator, which has implemented MLOps through ClearML, also showed staggering numbers, once again proving the earlier point.

-$130K-$170K annual savings directly related to MLOps
+- $130K-$170K annual savings directly related to MLOps.

-Chemical and pharm
+Chemical and pharma

 When we talk about big things, they can seem infinitely complicated.
 But sometimes, the small things and dealing with them can be many times more complicated, and that's the case with the chemical and pharmaceutical industry.
 This is one industry where ML not only allows you to make a lot more money or even solve unsolvable problems but has already managed to change the industry fundamentally.